Is there any difference between a web API and a web service? Or are they one and the same?

 Developing, hosting and publishing your own web service can be time consuming and complicated.
 With a low-code development platform a lot of the boiler-plate work is made faster and easier for you.

 By making development less complicated, development time is shortened.
-It also cuts down on the overall learning curve, especially in development teams where resources and specialised skills are limited.
+It also cuts down on the overall learning curve, especially in API development teams where resources and specialised skills are limited.
 Ultimately, a decrease in both development and learning time lead to a decrease in development costs.

 As a low-code development platform, Linx makes it easier and faster to accomplish a range of programming tasks, including integrating with web services, as well as developing, hosting and publishing your own web services.